lhcb/glossary/glossary/E.md

 similar to «Urania», but based on «Bender»/«DaVinci».
 Refer to the [Twiki](https://twiki.cern.ch/twiki/bin/view/LHCb/Erasmus) for a list of the included packages, e.g. packages used by several analyst groups.

-Note that this project is now retired from «CVMFS».
+Note that this project is now stopped, and retired from «CVMFS».
+All non-obsolete packages have been moved to the «Urania» project.

 ## eta